tbpalsulich/NYU-BusTracker-Android/readme.md

 * There is only one activity: [MainActivity] (https://github.com/tpalsulich/NYU-BusTracker-Android/blob/master/NYUBusTracker/src/main/java/com/palsulich/nyubustracker/activities/MainActivity.java).
-We could create more to provide a full listing of times by route/stop instead of just between the selected two stops.
+In the future, we may add additional activities to access times in an alternate format (like by route + stop, instead of stop + stop).